PacificBiosciences/paraphase/README.md

 ```

 Required parameters:
-- `-b`: Input BAM file (a BAI file needs to exist in the same directory)
+- `-b`: Input BAM or CRAM file (a BAI file needs to exist for BAM input, and a CRAI file needs to exist for CRAM input)
 - `-o`: Output directory
 - `-r`: Path to the reference genome fasta file

-Please note that the input BAM should be one that's aligned to the ENTIRE reference genome (GRCh38, GRCh37/hg19 or CHM13), and this reference should NOT include ALT contigs.
+Please note that the input BAM/CRAM should be one that's aligned to the ENTIRE reference genome (GRCh38, GRCh37/hg19 or CHM13), and this reference should NOT include ALT contigs.
 The fasta file of this reference genome should be provided to Paraphase with `-r`.
+For CRAM input, this matching reference is required for decoding.
 Recommendations on reference genomes to use are documented [here](https://github.com/PacificBiosciences/reference_genomes).

 Optional parameters:
 - `-g`: Region(s) to analyze, separated by comma.
 All supported [regions](docs/regions.md) will be analyzed if not specified.
 Please use region name, i.e. first column in the [regions file](docs/regions.md).
 - `-t`: Number of threads.
 - `-p`: Prefix of output files.
-If not provided, prefix will be extracted from the header of the input BAM.
+If not provided, prefix will be extracted from the header of the input BAM/CRAM.
 - `--genome`: Genome reference build.
 Default is `38`.
 If `37` or `19` is specified, Paraphase will run the analysis for GRCh37 or hg19, respectively (note that only 11 medically relevant [regions](docs/regions.md) are supported now for GRCh37/hg19). `chm13` for T2T-CHM13 reference (note that only `smn1` and `pms2` are currently supported).
 - `--gene1only`: If specified, variants calls will be made against the main gene only for SMN1, PMS2, STRC, NCF1 and IKBKG, see more information [here](docs/vcf.md).
 - `--novcf`: If specified, no VCF files will be produced.